FACTORY DIRECT SUPPORT

 Rear Shackle Lengths

-On all Hyper 600cc dirt chassis.
+On the X4-X6 Hypers that are using the original bearing carrier plates (do not have three holes for shackle, just one hole) Hyper 600cc dirt chassis.
 Make sure your rear shackle lengths are correct.
 They should be 4" (center to center) on the left side, and 3-1/4" on the right side.
 If these are set incorrectly, the arm angles will also be incorrect.
 The length of the left side shackle will affect the length of the bump rubber.
 Part number 03-020 will make it possible to achieve a 4" shackle.
 It uses one right hand and one left hand 7/16" rod end.
 You will need to cut 1/4" off the ends of each of the rod ends to make this length.
+X7 Bearing carriers will use longer shackles, please see the X4-X7 Setup Sheet.

 Adjustable Seat Bar

 If you have an adjustable seat bar, make sure you have #10 bolts or some kind of pin in the ends of the seat bar.
-Otherwise there is a risk of the bar pushing through in an accident.
+Otherwise there is a risk of the bar sliding out the side in an accident.

 Please check your seat belts every couple of races for seat belt fraying.
 We have seen several cars come into the shop where the seat belts started fraying where the lower rear sheet-metal contacts the belt webbing.